XRAG: eXamining the Core -- Benchmarking Foundational Components in Advanced Retrieval-Augmented Generation: Abstract

 \section{Abstract}

-Retrieval-augmented generation (RAG) synergizes the retrieval of pertinent data with the generative capabilities of Large Language Models (LLMs), ensuring that the generated output is contextually relevant but also accurate and current.
+Retrieval-augmented generation (RAG) synergizes the retrieval of pertinent database with the generative capabilities of Large Language Models (LLMs), ensuring that the generated output is contextually relevant but also accurate and current.
 We introduce XRAG, an open-source, modular codebase that facilitates exhaustive evaluation of the performance of foundational components of advanced RAG modules.
-These components are systematically categorized into four core phases: pre-retrieval, retrieval, post-retrieval, and generation.
-We systematically analyse them across reconfigured datasets, providing a comprehensive benchmark for their effectiveness.
-As the complexity of RAG systems continues to escalate, we underscore the critical need to identify potential failure points in RAG systems.
-We formulate a suite of experimental methodologies and diagnostic testing protocols to dissect the failure points inherent in RAG engineering.
-Subsequently, we proffer bespoke solutions aimed at bolstering the overall performance of these modules.
-Our work thoroughly evaluates the performance of advanced core components in RAG systems, providing insights into optimizations for prevalent failure points.
+These components are categorized into four core phases: pre-retrieval, retrieval, post-retrieval, and generation.
+We systematically analyze them across reconfigured datasets, providing a comprehensive benchmark for their effectiveness.
+These components can be combined in different ways through an orchestrator, of which there are five types: sequential, conditional, iterative, parallel, and hybrid.
+Our work thoroughly evaluates the performance of advanced core components in RAG systems, offering actionable insights for optimizing RAG architectures in \changemark[change_abstract]{dataset-driven} AI applications.